panpanzhang99299/nonparlongdat/README.md

 # Nonparametric Estimation Methods for Longitudinal Data Analysis

-The **nonparlongdat** package provides a nonparametric estimation method for missing covariates in longitudinal data analysis.
+The $\mathtt{nonparlongdat}$ package provides a nonparametric estimation method for missing covariates in longitudinal data analysis.
 The package contains functions dealing with

 1. Time-invariant missing covariates with time-invariant complete auxiliary variables